-It is mandatory for students to complete the Student Clinical Experience Booklet-formerly Red booklet (a component of the student professional portfolio) throughout the four clinical courses.
-Each clinical educator must sign this document following each clinical course.
-Students must upload their completed booklet at the latest one-week post completion of the final clinical course (OCC1 602) to e-Fieldwork.
-Failure to complete and upload the booklet will result in delay of clinical marks and may delay graduation and licensure.
-Students are expected to bring this booklet to the debriefing clinical seminars.
-Students are expected to develop a student professional portfolio that includes the Student Clinical Experience Booklet (formerly Red Booklet), the CBFE evaluations of each placement, student learning objectives for each clinical course, as well as any clinical site projects, letters of recommendation, case histories, and a current C.V.
+It is mandatory for students to complete the Clinical Experience Record on the student portal (a component of the student professional portfolio) throughout the four clinical courses.
+Each clinical educator must sign the Clinical Experiences Record uploaded on the student portal following each clinical course.
+Students must upload all their Clinical Experiences at the latest one-week post completion of all their clinical courses to e-Fieldwork under Assignment tab.
+Failure to complete and upload the Clinical Experiences Record will result in delay of clinical marks and may delay graduation and licensure.

+Students are expected to develop a student professional portfolio that includes the Clinical Experiences Record, the CBFE evaluations of each placement, student learning objectives for each clinical course, as well as any clinical site projects, letters of recommendation, case histories, and a current C.V.